 Currently, I fluctuate throughout the 140-pound-land and my 4s and 6s in the closet all fit just fine!
 Yay!
 This leads me to my lifestyle routine.

 152lbs wasn’t a bad look from behind, but my stomach wasn’t pleasantly pleasing to my eyes.

 Eating healthier has been a focus and for the most part, I think I do a good job.
-But I like to take vitamins (among other reasons) to make up for what I don’t feel I get in my daily meals.
-You have to do your own research to find out what vitamins you should take, but here’s my list with descriptions:
+I do like to take vitamins (among other reasons) to make up for what I don’t feel I get in my daily meals, however.
+You have to do your own research to find out what vitamins you should take, what agmatine dosage you need, etc. But here’s my list with descriptions: